Click on a main topic to search for your question:

 Accommodations for Students in Unique Circumstances

 Some students who do not have an IEP or 504 plan, due to unique circumstances at the time of testing, may be able to demonstrate their learning more accurately through the use of accommodations on an as needed basis only.
-In these unique cases, please follow the guidelines outlined in the matrix for Students with Disabilities; call DPI’s Office of Educational Accountability with any questions at (608) 267-1072.
+In these unique cases, please follow the guidelines outlined in the matrix for Students with Disabilities; call DPI’s Office of Student Assessment with any questions at (608) 267-1072.
 Examples of unique circumstances:

 - A student with a broken arm may need a scribe or be able to use a word processor to record responses.